Gastroenterology Services In Croydon | Shirley Oaks Hospital Skip to main content

 Additional tests, including blood tests, liver function tests, MRI scan, CT scan and ultrasound, are all available on-site at Shirley Oaks, so are easily arranged if needed.

-Most people seen by our Consultant Gastroenterologists at The Shirley Oaks Hospital have been referred to us, either from their GP, another healthcare professional or their private medical insurance provider.
+Most people seen at Shirley Oaks Hospital have been referred to us - either from their GP, another healthcare professional, or their private medical insurance provider.
+Many people also find us through recommendation from family and friends.
 We see patients with private medical insurance and those using one of our self-pay options.

 Many of our patients live in Croydon and the surrounding areas of Surrey, but good road and public transport links make it very easy to visit us from further afield as well.

-When you visit a Consultant Gastroenterologist at The Shirley Oaks Hospital in Croydon, you will benefit from:
+When you visit Shirley Oaks Hospital, you will benefit from:

-• Fast access to expert assessment – GI symptoms can often be quite concerning to experience and the last thing you’ll want is to have to wait weeks (or even months!) to be seen by somebody.
-We can easily and quickly arrange an appointment for you with an experienced Gastroenterologist, so that you can get clarity about what is causing your symptoms sooner.
+GI symptoms can often be quite concerning to experience and the last thing you’ll want is to have to wait weeks (or even months!) to be seen by somebody.
+We can easily and quickly arrange an appointment for you with an experienced gastroenterologist, so that you can get clarity about what is causing your symptoms sooner.

-• Tailored care – The sheer complexity of the digestive system requires careful tailoring of investigations and treatments to ensure you receive the support that is best for you.
-Your Consultant will oversee every aspect of your care, and you will always see the same Consultant when you visit.
+The sheer complexity of the digestive system requires careful tailoring of investigations and treatments to ensure you receive the support that is best for you.
+Your consultant will oversee every aspect of your care, and you will always see the same consultant when you visit.

-• Appointments to suit you – With Gastroenterology appointments available throughout the week, it is simple to book an appointment for a time that is convenient for you.
-While consultations are normally carried out in person here at The Shirley Oaks Hospital, we can provide remote consultations by telephone or video call when required (and where clinically appropriate).
+With gastroenterology appointments available throughout the week, it is simple to book an appointment for a time that is convenient for you.
+While consultations are normally carried out in person here at Shirley Oaks Hospital, we can provide remote consultations by telephone or video call when required (and where clinically appropriate).

-• Support from a multidisciplinary team – When needed, your Consultant has quick and easy access to specialists in other areas such as surgery, radiology, anaesthetics, nursing and oncology.
+When needed, your consultant has quick and easy access to specialists in other areas such as surgery, radiology, anaesthetics, nursing, and oncology.
 This multidisciplinary team approach means that you will always see the most appropriate specialist for your condition.

 Specialists offering Gastroenterology